Tropical Storm Arlene (2005): Caribbean

+United States

 Florida

 The outer edges of the storm brought tropical storm-force winds to South Florida.
 In the Florida Keys, Arlene produced wind gusts of up to 51 mph on Duck Key and 47 mph at Key West International Airport.
 Damage was limited to snapped tree limbs.
 At Fowey Rocks Light, offshore to the east of Key Biscayne, a gust of 55 mph was observed.
 The only death attributed to Arlene was that of a woman caught in a rip current in Miami Beach, far from the center of circulation.

 In the Florida Panhandle, the storm dropped heavy rainfall, peaking at 8.51 in in Plantation Bay, Florida in Flagler County.
 Upon making landfall, Arlene caused a storm surge of up to 5 ft in Walton County.
 Moderate beach erosion also occurred.
 Storm surge and strong waves caused moderate to severe damage to roads along the panhandle.
 Strong winds caused power outages to 500 people in Walton, Washington and Bay counties.
 The storm spawned a weak tornado in Navarre, Florida, causing minor damage on its 0.1-mile (0.2-km) path.
 Damage on the panhandle totaled to $3.5 million (2005 USD), $2.5 million of which was in Fort Pickens alone.